tidev/titanium-web-dialog/README.md

     * `dismissButtonStyle` (`DISMISS_BUTTON_STYLE_*`, iOS only)
     * `showTitle` (Boolean, Android only)
     * `fadeTransition` (Boolean, Android only)
+    * `enableSharing` (Boolean, Android only) - Enable Share... menu item to share link
+    * `closeIcon` (String, Android only) - name of the icon in drawable folders, pass without .png extension

 * `isSupported()` -> Boolean
 * `isOpen()` (iOS only) -> Boolean